 - The Obi Library Collective, Akata Warrior

-Coming Soon: The Space Cat
+Out now: The Space Cat

 When Periwinkle the Space Cat is uprooted from his cushy pampered life and moves with his family to Nigeria for a year, he must navigate a new part of the Earth where humans hate cats and there may be aliens.